 - Has been found to be safer for patients who struggle to maintain INR

 Heparinoids are possibly the newest class of anticoagulants.
 Currently, there is only one drug in this class, Arixtra.
-Arixtra is a subcutaneous injection that is give once a day.
-It is usually used short term (only 5-9 days).
+Arixtra is a subcutaneous injection that is given once a day.
+It is usually used short-term (only 5-9 days).
 It is the only anticoagulant that inhibits only factor Xa and does not affect thrombin.

 - Arixtra is typically taken once daily